 When we say No we should not feel selfish.
 There are times when we know we need to be with ourselves and doing things for ourselves.
 This is an important part of leading a healthy and balanced life.

 It is also an enabler of self love.
 When we stop saying Yes to every request we find that we have more energy.
 So when we do say Yes and extend our help we do so fully and willingly.

 There is much research and an ever increasing belief in the importance of unplugging ourselves from the digital world.
 Studies show that by spending time away from social media helps lower anxiety and unplugging laptops keep our evenings free from work that could be assigned to the day.

-It is vital that we put aside some quality time to do what makes us happy, and that stimulates our interests, our creative desires and enables us to hold a different focus that excludes electrical stimuli.
+It is vital that we put aside some quality time to do what makes us happy, and that stimulates our interests, our creative desires and enables us to focus on anything other than digital stimuli.

 5) Set Goals And Monitor Progress.

 Spend time proving to yourself that you are able to achieve the goals and ambitions you set for yourself.
 If this makes you anxious or nervous then start small.